 Surface rust should come off with a mild cleanser.
 You can use a more abrasive cleaner Bon Ami® or ZUD® for tougher surface stains.
-If the rust comes through the porcelain, we recommend rubbing the problem area with a damp terry cloth using a solution of 1 part muriatic acid to 1 part water.
+If the rust comes through the porcelain, we recommend rubbing the problem area with a damp terry cloth using a solution of one-part muriatic acid to one-part water.
 Muriatic acid is available at most hardware stores.

 The acid/water solution will start to dissolve the rust as well as a bit of the porcelain.
 When the rust is gone, apply baking soda to the area to stop the reaction.
 Wash the area with soap and water.
 Dry the area and then prime the exposed cast iron with a metal primer.
-Paint the tub with waterproof epoxy paint (like Krylon®).
+Paint the tub with waterproof epoxy paint.

 How to Clean an Acrylic Tub

-DO NOT Clean Your Acrylic Bathtub with Paint Thinner, Goof OFF®, Scrubbing Bubbles®, Acetone, Lacquer Thinner, M.E.K. ® or other chemicals that attack the structural integrity of plastics (including, but not limited to, acetones).
+DO NOT clean your acrylic bathtub with paint thinner, Goof OFF®, Scrubbing Bubbles®, acetone, lacquer thinner, M.E.K.® or other chemicals that attack the structural integrity of plastics.
 Use of these chemicals will destroy the acrylic surface of your bathtub and there is no way to reverse the damage caused by this type of chemical reaction.
 Use of these chemicals will void your warranty.

 If you should happen to dull, scratch or chip your bathtub, the appearance can be restored back to its new look.
 Scratches and dulling can be removed with a liquid polisher such as Gel-Gloss®.
 Deep scratches or burns can be removed with very fine sandpaper (600 grit or higher) and then finished with a liquid polish.